whrl/UC2_Vivaria/README.md

 This repository will help you to build and setup *vivaria* such as terraria and aquaria.

+The proposed vivaria can be used to house and observe living organisms in the size of ants, for instance.
+The vivaria fit into the UC2 architecture and may function therefore as a kind of observation container or sample holder for moving specimen.
+Thus, various UC2 assemblies such as lens, camera or mirror cubes may be attached to the vivaria to record animal behviours.
+Future designs of the vivaria aim to be compoundable so that they can be easily be connected and extended if a group of animals expands.

 *DESCRIBE WHAT IT DOES AND WHAT IT IS FOR.*

 Curious to see what this looks like?
 Keep scrolling!